Milan-Jobanputra/Basic-Landing-page-in-React-JS/README.md

 cd landing-page

 Create a new component for the landing page.
 You can call it LandingPage.js.
 This component will contain the entire landing page structure.

+Create a component for the Hero section.
+This section will display your hero product.